rmarathay-zz/opensrc/labs/lab2.md

 ### 7

-Read these licenses GPL, LGPL and Apache/BSD and discuss which one will be better - for a developer, for a company and for the common good - write 5 to 10 sentences.
-You may use tldrlegal

 Developer: MIT License
   The MIT License protects the original creator and makes users of the software include a copyright as well as a license to their work.
 Developers can augment this license to their liking but in its very core it allows people to use their software but requires that the developer gets credit for their work.